spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/non-template-registration/contrast-agnostic-registration/coregistering-t1-t2.rst

    - ``warp_t1_crop2t2_crop.nii.gz`` : The warping field to transform the T1w image to the T2w space.
    - ``warp_t2_crop2t1_crop.nii.gz`` : The warping field to transform the T2w image to the T1w space.

 Once the command has finished, at the bottom of your terminal there will be instructions for inspecting the results using :ref:`Quality Control (QC) <qc>` reports.
-Optionally, If you have :ref:`fsleyes-instructions` installed, a ``fsleyes`` command will printed as well.
+Optionally, If you have :ref:`fsleyes-instructions` installed, two ``fsleyes`` commands will printed to open each of the registered images.

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/contrast-agnostic-registration/coregistration-t1-t2.png
    :align: center